opencybersecurityalliance/stix-shifter/adapter-guide/cli-quick-lab.md

 ### STIX Observed Data

 STIX-shifter returns a `bundle` of STIX `observed-data` objects.
-The bundle is just a container object to hold the results.
+The bundle is a container object to hold the results.
 Below is a sample bundle containing one identity object (representing the data source) and one observed-data object:

 ```json
 {